SuryanshBVerma/AudioForge-/README.md

 # Audio Forge (TTS in your own voice)

 This project provides a local Text-to-Speech (TTS) service that can clone a voice from an audio sample and then generate speech in that same voice.
 It is designed to be a self-contained service that you can run locally.

+## Try it out for free

+You can try out the `neutts-air` model live on [Hugging Face Spaces](https://huggingface.co/spaces/neuphonic/neutts-air)

 ## How it Works